adrianstando/Big-Data-System-Cryptocurrencies/COMPOSE_nifi-hdfs/README.md

 * `API_KEY_NEWSAPI` - authentication key to News API

 * `path` - absolute path to the current directory (can be left as `.`)

+**WARNING** We do not provide those parameters, as we want to keep the privacy of our own tokens, so no-one will use up our limits.
+If you want to run the project, you have to get them yourself.